TheWorkflowAcademy/Subform-Table-Quantitator-ZohoCRM/README.md

 ```

 ### Disclaimer
-If you have null values in any of the subform columns, you'll need to add **null checks** to prevent the script from erroring.
+If you have null values in any of the subform columns, you'll need to add **null checks** to prevent the script from running into an error.